Awards and Juries

 Novelist, martial artist and independent photo journalist who has collaborated with various prestigious international news agencies and media.
 He focuses on sensitive topics such as corruption, police abuse of power, political prisoners and suppression of human rights in Vietnam, for which he has been defamed multiple times.
 Recently, he has been active also on Facebook, recording and streaming video interviews with reputed Vietnamese intellectuals and public figures.

 Czech Competition Jury

-The best Czech documentary films or co-productions focus mainly on Czech themes and seek answers to serious questions about issues like childcare or national security.
+The best Czech documentary films or co-productions focus mainly on Czech themes.